5 Best Running Sunglasses for 2026: Built for Miles

 1. Are expensive running sunglasses worth it?

-3. How do I prevent sunglasses from slipping during runs?
+3. How do I stop them from slipping?